SkylineCommunications/dataminer-docs/develop/devguide/Connector/ConnectionsRedundantPolling.md

 >
 > Note that for smart-serial connections, in order to get a timeout (enabling the redundant polling connections to switch) the pair must contain a response.
 Alternatively, you can implement logic to set the communication state using the <xref:NT_CHANGE_COMMUNICATION_STATE> Notify call.

-## Switching implementation
+## Scenarios that trigger redundant polling switching

-This section describes the situations that will trigger a switch between polling interfaces during an element's runtime.
+This section describes when this feature would switch between polling interfaces during an element's runtime.

 ### On timeout after retries of a single group